 Will events be organised? arrow-down

-Yes, all competitions, socials and events will be run through Matchspace, The Lensbury’s Racquets App.
+Yes, all competitions and events will be run through Matchspace, The Lensbury’s Racquets App.
+All social and intro sessions will be bookable via the Lensbury App.

 Will there be coaching available? arrow-down

 Yes we have qualified padel coaches at the club and we will run a coaching programme for both adults and juniors.
 We hope to have a qualified pickleball coach in due course.
-We will communicate more about these offerings nearer the time.
+We will communicate more about these offerings during the launch period.

 Are more courts planned if it becomes oversubscribed? arrow-down